 Dr.Victoria de Rjjke joined the University in 1990, gaining her PhD in Metaphor in Literature & the Visual Arts in 2001.

-Beginning as a primary school teacher in London, Victoria has worked in Primary Teacher Training for 25 years, crossing the disciplines of Literacy and Visual & Performing Arts.
+Beginning as a primary school teacher in London, Victoria has worked in Primary Teacher Training for over 25 years, crossing the disciplines of Literacy and Visual & Performing Arts.
 She has led and collaborated on many projects with schoolchildren and artists, and acts as an education/ arts consultant, most recently for an artist in residency project for The Tavistock & Portman NHS.
 Victoria is Director of CERS Center for Education Research and Scholarship, contributing to supervision and doctoral study.

 Victoria is also Co-Chief Editor of the international research journal 'Children's Literature in Education'.